-What is Injection Molding:
+What is Injection Molding?

 Injection Molding is a manufacturing process for producing parts in large volume.
 It is most typically used in mass-production processes where the same part is being created thousands or even millions of times in succession.

-Why Use Injection Molding:
+Why You Might Want to Use Injection Molding

 The principal advantage of injection molding is the ability to scale production en masse.
 Once the initial costs have been paid the price per unit during injection molded manufacturing is extremely low.
 The price also tends to drop drastically as more parts are produced.
 Other advantages include the following: